{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • All mankind has the sin nature of disobedience and are subject to the influence of Satan

-• The color red is associated with 1) the covering for the tabernacle, 2) Esau/Edom/Adam, and 3) sin and redemption.
+• The color red is associated with 1) the covering for the tabernacle, 2) Esau/Edom/Adam, 3) sin and redemption.

 • The Meaning of the Name “Adam” ‘āḏām h120 (from being “ruddy” “redness” or flushed with “redness”.)